@masatomakino/threejs-shader-materials

 visible: boolean

-Defines whether this material is visible.
-Default is true.
+Defines whether 3D objects using this material are visible.

 true